Oka Raju Oka Rani: Production

 Director Sobhan debuted as an actor with this film.
+The film is inspired by Poovellam Kettuppar (1999).

 Soundtrack

-The soundtrack is composed by Chakri and lyrics are written by director Trivikram Srinivas.
-The Hindu said that "The album, Oka Raju Oka Rani, certainly deserves more than just one hearing".
+The soundtrack is composed by Chakri and lyrics are written by Trivikram Srinivas.
+In an audio review, a writer from The Hindu said that "The album, Oka Raju Oka Rani, certainly deserves more than just one hearing".

-Release
+Reception

-Idlebrain gave the film a rating of three out of five and said that "The film is good in the first half of the second half.
+Jeevi of Idlebrain.com gave the film a rating of three out of five and said that "The film is good in the first half of the second half.
 However, the climax scene of Ravi Teja convincing Tanikella Bharani about their love is unconvincing".
 Gudipoodi Srihari of The Hindu opined that "Raviteja has a couple of handicaps — his hastiness in diction, sans improvement over these three or four successful films, and a typical style of domination over the fairer sex, keeping himself in a commanding position.
 Hence, the film lacks in aesthetics essential for a love story".
-Full Hyderabad wrote that "In a nutshell, Oka Raju... is like cold pizza - can be better, but is good anyway".